Send-It-Industries/Front-End-Capstone/README.md

 Front end web development capstone project.
 Hackreactor 2021.
 Project Catwalk comprises a complete redesign of a ficticious retail portal in order to modernize the website.
 The focus of this project is to implement a minimum viable product for the retail application.

 ## Setup
-- Clone this repo to your desktop and run `npm install` to install all the dependencies.
+- Clone this repo and run `npm install` to install all the dependencies.
 - Create a config/config.js file with any valid github token

 ## Usage